 In most instances, particularly where new products are involved, funding will emanate from the manufacturer, as a normal component of the drug or product development process.
-In cases where such funding is not available or appropriate, the organization will entertain applications for limited support.
+In cases

 In no instance will Cystic Fibrosis Canada provide financial support to trials which, by their nature, should be assumed by pharmaceutical companies or equipment manufacturers.